Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: Klt Calabi-Yau surfaces

-\begin{defn} Let $X$ be a normal projective variety.
-We say that $X$ is \textit{canonical (resp.~klt) Calabi-Yau} if $X$ has only canonical (resp.~klt) singularities and $K_X\equiv0$.
+\begin{defn} We say that a normal projective variety $X$ is \textit{canonical (resp.~klt) Calabi-Yau} if $X$ has only canonical (resp.~klt) singularities and $K_X\equiv0$.
 Moreover, if $X$ is klt Calabi-Yau but not canonical Calabi-Yau, then we say that $X$ is \textit{strictly klt Calabi-Yau}.

-We say a projective pair $(X,D)$ is \textit{log Calabi-Yau} if $(X, D)$ is lc and $K_X+D\equiv 0$.
-We say $X$ is \textit{of Calabi-Yau type} if there exists an effective $\Q$-divisor $D$ such that $(X, D)$ is log Calabi-Yau.
-If, in addition, the pair $(X, D)$ is klt (resp.~$\epsilon$-klt), then we say that $(X, D)$ is \textit{klt (resp.~$\epsilon$-klt) log Calabi-Yau} and $X$ is \textit{klt (resp.~$\epsilon$-klt) of Calabi-Yau}. \end{defn}
+We say a projective pair $(X,B)$ is \textit{log Calabi-Yau} if $(X, B)$ is lc and $K_X+B\equiv 0$.
+We say a normal projective variety $X$ is \textit{of Calabi-Yau type} if there exists an effective $\Q$-divisor $B$ such that $(X, B)$ is log Calabi-Yau. \end{defn}

 First, we show the liftability of a log resolution of a canonical Calabi-Yau surface.